olevole/qphoenix/README.md

 About
 --------------------

-      QPhoenix is an advanced translation and linguistic toolkit.
+      QPhoenix is an advanced translation tool.
       This is a graphical interface for much dictionaries  and translation services.

 Main Features
 --------------------

       - Extendability (very rich plugin api)
       - Usability (best GUI solutions)